VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. check that the interface is user-friendly and intuitive.
 2. check that all necessary functionalities (add, search, edit, delete contacts) are accessible through the interface.
+3. Verify that the interface is responsive and functions correctly on different screen sizes and resolutions.
+4. Verify that the interface is accessible and usable for people with disabilities.

 ---

 ## 9. AF - As a user I want to be able to search for a contact by phone number and have the results displayed so that I can see who’s number keeps calling